Sampaguitas/pdb_client/README.md

 [VAN LEEUWEN PROJECT DATABASE (PDB)](https://pdb-client.herokuapp.com/) is a Project Management Platform.
-It has been disign for the execution of large scale projects.
+It has been disign for the execution of large scale projects (LTA/CAPEX).

 ## Getting Started